-- A priest may never under any circumstance break the "Seal of the Confessional" even if it costs him his life.
+• A priest may never "under any circumstance break the "Seal of the Confessional" even if it costs him his life.
 If he does break that seal, he is automatically excommunicated from the Church (read on) and can no longer exercise any priestly function or faculty, celebrate any Mass, or receive Holy Communion.
 He is outside the Church.
-This is a vital point to keep in mind. - Let us assume that a homosexual priest has sexually violated (raped) a young man. - To protect himself from the possibility of the exposure of his sin and crime, he enters the Confessional.
-Upon his confession, He immediately binds the priest to whom he confesses both by the Seal of the Confessional and by Canon Law to never reveal it to anyone, under any circumstance, whatsoever, no matter how many times he has done it or continues to do it. - This is a very forceful explanation of why Francis remains silent. - What is more, Francis may have had two possible reasons: not to break the Seal of the Confessional himself and incurring excommunication latae sententiae (the punishment is concurrent with the action) but also to BIND any priest to whom he himself may have confessed his complicity in perpetuating the same sin, from ever disclosing it.
+This is the vital point to keep in mind.

+- Let us assume that a homosexual priest has sodomized or sexually violated (raped) a young man. - To protect himself from the possibility of the exposure of his sin and crime, he enters the Confessional.
+However, upon his confession, he immediately binds the priest to whom he confesses both by the Seal of the Confessional and by Canon Law to never reveal it to anyone under any circumstance whatever, no matter how many times he has done it or continues to do it. - This is a very forceful and cogent explanation of why Francis remains silent.